RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Advent of Cyber 3 2019, Day 11, Networking.md

 <br>

-> 1.4. <em>Check the table schedule.
+> 1.4. <em>Check the table <code>schedule</code>.
 What is the destination of the trip scheduled on December 7? </em>Hint : You need to execute a query similar to the query displayed in the previous question, but for the table schedule.<a id='1.4'></a>
 >> <code><strong>_________________</strong></code><br><br>

 <br>

-> 1.5. <em>Check the table presents.
+> 1.5. <em>Check the table <code>presents</code>.
 What is the quantity available for the present “Power Bank”? </em>Hint : You need to execute a query similar to the query displayed in the previous question, but for the table presents.<a id='1.5'></a>
 >> <code><strong>_________________</strong></code><br><br>

 <br>

 <p>You have done fantastic work!
 You have helped McDatabaseAdmin retrieve the schedule!
 Now, let’s see if we can run MS Windows commands while interacting with the database.
-Some MS SQL Servers have xp_cmdshell enabled.
+Some MS SQL Servers have <code>xp_cmdshell</code> enabled.
 If this is the case, we might have access to something similar to a command prompt.<br>

-The command syntax is xp_cmdshell 'COMMAND';.
-Let’s try a simple command, whoami, which shows the user running the commands.
-In the terminal output below, after connecting to MS SQL Server, we tried xp_cmdshell 'whoami';, and we can see that the user is nt service\mssqlserver.
-This means that any command we pass to xp_cmdshell will run as nt service\mssqlserver.</p>
+The command syntax is <code>xp_cmdshell 'COMMAND';</code>.
+Let’s try a simple command, <code>whoami</code>, which shows the user running the commands.
+In the terminal output below, after connecting to MS SQL Server, we tried <code>xp_cmdshell 'whoami';</code>, and we can see that the user is <code>nt service\mssqlserver</code>.
+This means that any command we pass to <code>xp_cmdshell</code> will run as <code>nt service\mssqlserver</code>.</p>

 ![image](https://github.com/user-attachments/assets/850d133b-633b-4f8d-8368-543c00c011c3)

 <p>We can run other commands that we can execute on the MS Windows command line.
-For example, we can use dir to list files and directories and type filename to display the contents of a file.
-Consider the example in the terminal window below where we reveal the contents of the text file WindowsUpdate.log.</p>
+For example, we can use <code>dir</code> to list files and directories and <code>type filename</code> to display the contents of a file.
+Consider the example in the terminal window below where we reveal the contents of the text file <code>WindowsUpdate.log</code>.</p>

 <br>